Floer Cohomology and Higher Mutations: Constructing Moduli Space of Broken Maps

 \section{Constructing Moduli Space of Broken Maps}

 In this section, we describe the construction of moduli space of broken strips and broken discs as zero sets of a Fredholm map between Banach manifolds.
-We aim to do neck-stretching along the boundary of a mutation neighborhood of a manifold $M$.
-We recall the notation from Subsection \ref{subsec:sftsetup} and specify the spaces which show up in the case of stretching along the boundary of a mutation neighborhood.
+From this section on wards, we will focus on the broken manifold obtained from performing a neck-stretching along the boundary of a mutation neighborhood of a manifold $M$.

+We recall the notation from Subsection \ref{subsec:sftsetup} and the spaces which show up in the broken manifold after stretching along the boundary of a mutation neighborhood.
 The contact hypersurface $Z$ is $S^{2n-1}$ and the Legendrian $\Lambda$ is diffeomorphic to a disjoint union of two $n-1$ dimensional tori.
 The broken manifold (as defined in Subsection \ref{subsub:brokenstuff}) produced by neck-stretching across the contact sphere $S^{2n-1}$ is the collection,

-The broken mutable Lagrangian is the collection ,
+The broken mutable Lagrangian is the collection,

 where the curve $\gamma$ is a cylindrical extension of the curve determining $L$ in the mutation neighborhood.
-Going forward in the article, we will focus on this particular neck-stretching process while discussing moduli space of broken discs and strips.
-The analysis for setting up moduli spaces of broken discs with boundary on Lagrangian that does not meet the neck has already been developed in the literature, see eg. \cite{floerflip}.
+The analysis for setting up moduli spaces of broken discs with boundary on Lagrangian that do not meet the neck has already been developed in the literature, see e.g. \cite{floerflip}.
 In the situation where the Lagrangian does not meet the neck, the puncture nodes in the broken maps occur only in the interior.
-In this subsection, we will deal with the case of broken discs and strips where the puncture nodes occur only on the boundary and refer the reader to \cite{floerflip} for case of the interior puncture nodes.
+In this subsection, we will deal with the case of broken discs and strips where the puncture nodes occur only on the boundary and refer the reader to \cite{floerflip} for the case of the interior puncture nodes.